d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 ## Summary

-* In many cases training and test set do not come from the same distribution.
+* In many cases training and test sets do not come from the same distribution.
 This is called covariate shift.
 * Under the corresponding assumptions, *covariate* and *label* shift can be detected and corrected for at test time.
 Failure to account for this bias can become problematic at test time.
 * In some cases, the environment may *remember* automated actions and respond in surprising ways.
 We must account for this possibility when building models and continue to monitor live systems, open to the possibility that our models and the environment will become entangled in unanticipated ways.